Dr34mR/dr34mr.github.io/_posts/2024-10-25-Thin Office Cross Domain.md

 ---
 layout: post
-categories: ThinIntegration
+categories: thinintegration
-title: 23.4 Thin Office Integration BUT Cross Domain!
+title: Thin Office Integration BUT Cross Domain for CM23.4!
 ---

 So ... you want to enable the Content Manager ThinOffice Integration but you are trying to have it used Cross-Domain?